Global Information Security Policy

 • to comply with laws and regulations on information security wherever Pirelli operates;

-• to safeguard the Group’s assets and protect data and confidential information of Pirelli, its employees, subsidiaries, third parties and business partners, including customers;
+• to safeguard the assets and protect data and confidential information of Pirelli Group, including the ones of its employees, subsidiaries, third parties and business partners, including customers;

 • to identify risks, relevant events, updating Pirelli information security strategy to manage them.

-To this end, Pirelli has established an Information Security Department with the task of paying particularly close attention to assessing the risks linked to cybersecurity, including in respect of the supply chain, and of guaranteeing the preparation of adequate, effective organisational and technical measures to mitigate the risks and handle any critical events.
+To this end, Pirelli has established an Information Security Department with the task of assessing the risks linked to cybersecurity, including the ones related to the supply chain, and of guaranteeing the preparation of adequate, effective organisational and technical measures to mitigate the risks and handle any critical events.

-In 2021 Pirelli established the Information Security Committee with the aim of assisting top management in the management of Information and Cyber Security risks.
+In 2021 Pirelli established the Information Security Committee with the aim of assisting top management to manage Information and Cyber Security risks.

 Specifically, the Information Security Committee is responsible for: